brimdata/super/book/src/intro.md

 $ clickhouse -q "SELECT * FROM 'example.json'"
 ['1','foo']
 ```
-DuckDB does only partial schema infererence and leaves the contents
+DuckDB does only partial schema inference and leaves the contents
 of the array as type JSON:
 ```sh
 $ duckdb -c "SELECT * FROM 'example.json'"